Anthony38930/game_development/README.md

 ![image](https://user-images.githubusercontent.com/92015993/236187737-15bd45f8-aa62-4c69-80c5-c0fc7fdb5091.png)

 This was caused by the Alpha channel of the PNG file to not be used.
 By loading the image with convert_alpha() we see that the alien no longer has the white parameters.
+I did the same to the planet asset too which makes the game look cleaner.